anvetsu/reo/docs/tut.md

 ```

 The function `prn_args` is defined to take `x` as required argument and an arbitrary number of optional arguments.
-The optional arguments are collected in a list named `xs`.
+The optional arguments are collected in a sequence named `xs`.
 If no optional arguments are passed, `xs` will be `nul`.
 The function just writes its arguments to standard output and does nothing else.

 **Note** The function `wrln` stands for "write-line".
 It writes the textual representation of an object followed by a newline